junior-devleague/pop-up-penguin/README.md

 Step 6: Mix it up and challenge someone
 ![Step 6](https://raw.githubusercontent.com/junior-devleague/Pop-Up-Penguin/master/images/step_06.jpg)

 Now that we’ve got all our penguins (and yeti) hidden let’s play the game!
-Find a friend or a family member and challenge them to find all the penguins without accidently clicking on the yeti.
+Find a friend and challenge them to find all the penguins without accidently clicking on the yeti.

 After they’ve had a go, mix the classes up in your HTML to reshuffle the mounds and let them try again.
 To make it extra challenging, change the images in the :active states to put different penguins (and your yeti) under different mounds.